WGBF (AM): History

-In its early years, it broadcast on 620 kilocycles.
-It was limited to 500 watts, a fraction of its current output.
-And it had to share its frequency with another station, each taking turns on broadcasting programs.
+On November 11, 1928, with the adoption of the Federal Radio Commission's General Order 40, WGBF was assigned to 630 kHz.
+On this new frequency it was limited to 500 watts, a fraction of its later output, and also had to share this assignment with two Missouri stations: WOS in Jefferson City (which was deleted in 1936), and KFRU in Columbia, taking turns on broadcasting programs.
 The studios were at 519 Vine Street.
-The North American Regional Broadcasting Agreement (NARBA) was enacted in 1942.
-At that point, WGBF moved to its current dial position of 1290 kHz.
+In 1940, WGBF moved to 1250 kHz, and the following March, with the implementation of the North American Regional Broadcasting Agreement (NARBA), WGBF moved to its final dial position of 1280 kHz.
 That allowed it to broadcast at all times, no longer sharing the frequency.

-The station became a affiliate of the NBC Red Network, carrying its dramas, comedies, news and sports during the "Golden Age of Radio."
+The station became an affiliate of the NBC Red Network, carrying its dramas, comedies, news and sports during the "Golden Age of Radio".
 It was acquired by the Leich family in the 1940s.
 The station was purchased by Metro Radio of Evansville, headed by Vernon Nolte, who converted the station into a Top 40 outlet in 1975.

 The station changed its call sign to WWOK on October 23, 1989, following the station's purchase by Aiken Communications.
 Then, on August 28, 1995, the station returned to its original WGBF call letters.

+In December 2025, it was announced that WGBF would be taken silent at the end of the year.
+The station's towers were taken down in May 2026.